LostWhen/daimon/README.md

 - **Mortal wound output** — Abilities that inflict mortal wounds (on charge, on death, etc.) aren't mapped since UC models attack sequences, not event triggers.
 - **Movement and deployment** — Deep Strike, Advance bonuses, transport capacity — not relevant to damage simulation.
 - **Board-state auras** — "While within 6″ of this model" effects require positioning context UC doesn't have.
-- **Enhancements** — Detected but stat modifications from enhancements are suppressed because BSData bakes enhancement bonuses directly into weapon profiles already.
+- **Enhancements** — Enhancement points are correctly included in profile totals.
+Stat modifications from enhancements are detected but suppressed because BSData bakes enhancement bonuses directly into weapon and unit stat profiles already.
+Enhancement ability descriptions are preserved for reference.

 ## Validation